Akagera National Park

 Lake Ihema boat safari in Akagera National Park

 A boat trip on Lake Ihema is the perfect way to spend a day in Akagera National Park.
-Because of the heat from the sun, most animals are hiding in the shade, while others go to the pond to cool down and drink.
+Because of the heat from the sun, most animals hide in the shade, while others go to the pond to cool down and drink.
 Together with a variety of water birds, you will see schools of hippos in the water and crocodiles on the lake’s shoreline.
 There are regular boat journeys that take place during the day, but one may also organize a private unscheduled boat ride at their leisure.

 Akagera National Park offers excellent sport fishing.
 In Lake Shakani, the park provides sport fishing opportunities.
 For sport fishing on this lake, you must obtain a reservation with the park.
 Although the expectation is to catch and release, you are allowed to keep one catch for supper if you like.